 Welcome to the devcli documentation site!
-Since this tool aims to simplify the development process, we need to ensure it’s easy to use and understand.
+This tool aims to simplify the development process, so we want to make sure it’s easy to use and understand.

 Installation

-Installation can be done using Python tools poetry and pipx.
+Installation can be done using Python tools uv and pipx.
 If you don’t have them installed, you can use homebrew to install them.
+You also can use just for some helpful shortcuts in development.

 Usage